-300.9 USE OF FORCE REPORT ANALYSIS AND RETENTION
+300.9 USE OF FORCE ANALYSIS & RETENTION

-Completed use of force reports are submitted to the Operations Assistant Chief after being approved by the Shift Sergeant.
-The Operations Assistant Chief will make entry into a Use of Force Log for tracking purposes.
-Annually, data shall be compiled for review by the Operations Assistant Chief in an effort to identify trends or patterns that may indicate training needs and/or policy modifications.
+Completed use of force reports are submitted to the Chief and/or the Assistant Chief after being approved by the Shift Sergeant.
+The Assistant Chief will make entry into a Use of Force Log for tracking purposes.
+Annually, data shall be compiled for review by the Assistant Chief in an effort to identify trends or patterns that may indicate training needs and/or policy modifications.